miunasu/REAI_IDA/README.md

 ![](./picture/jmpout_check.png)

 Then, choose REAI:func_analyze, start AI analysis layer by layer.
-Each round wait time depend on the one, who is the longest waiting time in multithreading.
+Each round wait time depend on the one, which is the longest waiting time in multithreading.

 AI WORK: